Vermiculite Close Up

 Vermiculite as a soil additive

-Vermiculite is best used as a soil additive for plants that require a constant higher hydration level, like the Alocasia.
+Vermiculite is best as a soil additive for moisture-loving plants, like Alocasia.

 Vermiculite as a seed germination medium